FAE Alumni

 • E-mail: Francois.Therrien(at)gov.ab.ca

-• Assistant Professor of Biology, Department of Biology, King's College, Wilkes-Barre, PA 18711
+• Associate Professor, Department of Biology, King's College, Wilkes-Barre, PA

-• Curator's Distinguished Professor and Director of Anatomical Sciences, Department of Anthropology and Department of Pathology and Anatomical Sciences, University of Missouri, Columbia, MO
+• Curator's Distinguished Professor and Director of Anatomical Sciences, Department of Pathology and Anatomical Sciences, University of Missouri School of Medicine, Columbia, MO

 Dr. Lawrence M. Witmer